 These two waterfalls are a little tough to reach but if you can organize a crew it is an epic adventure for a day of waterfall chasing.
 I have linked the details of the guides in the full blog post which is linked below.

 View full blog post: ROMELIO & KIKI WATERFALL IN NGÄBE-BUGLÉ REGION

 Choclon Waterfall is a beautiful twin falls at the end of a small gorge.
 The tiny amphitheater is the perfect place for a short hike and to hang out in the afternoon with friends on a sunny day.
-The water has a beautiful blue tinge to it and vines growing all around the walls of the waterfalls giving this spot a magical atmosphere.
+The water has a beautiful blue tinge to it and vines grow all around the walls of the waterfalls giving this spot a magical atmosphere.

 View full blog post: CHOCLON WATERFALL IN CHIRIQUI

 When the destination of the day is ‘Thunder Waterfall (Cascada Del Trueno) you know the crew is heading somewhere aggressive, powerful, and possibly a little bit extreme!
 Bundled into the back of a pickup truck, we wound our way through Chiriqui to Cordillera to begin the short trail.
 The 30-minute hike led us down into the amphitheater of dreams as the Thunder Waterfall lived up to its name, slapping a rage of spray at anything that came within a 20m radius with pure fury.

 View full blog post: CASCADA DEL TRUENO (THUNDER WATERFALL)

 Cabella de Angel waterfall was huge!
 It flowed from two different sides and then converged into one, an almighty powerful force that rocketed into the pool below.
 The mist blew everyone and the rocks were incredibly slippery, which made it a fun experience but incredibly hard to shoot.